sem-onyalo/rl-notes/README.md

 ### Drift Car MDP

 An MDP that encapsultes a [gym-based](https://www.gymlibrary.dev/) environment.
-Based on the [PyBullet RacecarBulletEnv-v0](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit#heading=h.wz5to0x8kqmr), which itself is based on the [MIT Racecar](https://racecar.mit.edu/platform).
+The custom gym, `DriftCarEnvV0`, is based on the [PyBullet RacecarBulletEnv-v0](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit#heading=h.wz5to0x8kqmr), which itself is based on the [MIT Racecar](https://racecar.mit.edu/platform).

 To install: